 For more information:

 Take a Course, Pass an AP Exam?

 An AP Exam is the test of all that you learn while in an AP class.
-Some students choose to skip the AP class and instead study for the AP exam itself, this is a good option for students that are self-starters.
+Also note, some students choose to skip the AP class and instead study for the AP exam itself, this is a good option for students that are self-starters.
 You earn college credit if you pass the exam which is given at the end of the year in May with a score of at least 3 as the AP tests are scored between a 1 and 5.
-Passing an AP course is a good indicator that a student is capable of handling college level classes.
+Of course, passing an AP course is a good indicator that a student is capable of handling college level classes.

 Why should my student take an AP course?